Connect to Linux from Mac OS X by using Terminal

-The first time you connect to your server, a message asks if you want to continue connecting.
-This message appears because your server has an RSA key that is not stored in your system registry, the identity of which cannot be verified.
+The first time that you connect to your server, a message asks you if you want to continue connecting.
+This message appears because your server has an RSA key that’s not stored in your system registry.
+As a result, the identity of the key can’t be verified.

 - Type yes and press Enter.
-This action adds the RSA key to the list of known hosts.
-You will not see this warning again during future connections.
+This action adds the RSA key to the list of known hosts so that you don’t see this warning again when you make future connections.

-Enter the root password for this server.
+Enter the root password for the server.
 The password does not echo to the screen.

 MKD1JTF1G3-$ ssh firstname.lastname@example.org email@example.com's password:

-If you entered the correct password, the prompt responds with a shell prompt:
+If you entered the correct password, a shell prompt is returned:

 Change the root password

 After your first login, change the root password by using the following steps:

 At the shell prompt, enter the following command: